ssamot/ssamot.github.io/content/posts/vale.md

 apm install linter
 {{< / highlight >}}

-The functionality vale provide is exceptionally good, and I am surprised I haven't heard of this before -- I first read about it in hacker news post.
+The functionality vale provides is exceptionally good, and I am surprised I haven't heard of this before -- I first read about it in hacker news post.